Felipe Gutiérrez: FC Twente

 In June 2012, Gutiérrez signed for FC Twente of the Eredivisie who paid a fee between U.S. $3.5 and 4 million to Universidad Catolica for 70% of the transfer rights.

-Gutiérrez made his professional debut for the club on 2 August 2012 in the third qualifying round of the Europa League against FK Mlada Boleslav, being substituted on in the 73rd minute.
+Gutiérrez made his professional debut for the club on 2 August 2012 in the third qualifying round of the Europa League against FK Mladá Boleslav, being substituted on in the 73rd minute.
 A week later on 14 August 2012, Gutiérrez made his league debut for the club, in the opening game of the season, coming on as a substitute in the 84th minute, in a 4–1 win over Groningen.
 He scored his first goal for Twente on 30 August 2012 in a Europa League play-off match against Bursaspor in a 4–1 win, helping the Dutch team qualify for the group stage.
 On 15 September 2012, Gutiérrez scored his first Twente goal, in a 6–2 win over Willem II.
 During a match against Hannover 96 in the Europa League, Gutiérrez suffered a knee injury and after the match, it was announced that he would be out for two months.
 After making his return from injury against Feyenoord on 27 January 2013, Gutiérrez scored his second league goal for the club on 28 April 2013, in a 5–2 win over NEC.
 Gutiérrez then scored two times against Groningen in both legs of the plays–off, which Twente won 4–3 on aggregate.
 Despite this, Gutiérrez finished his first season at Twente, making forty–three appearances and scoring six times in all competitions.

 In the 2013–14 season, Gutiérrez began to establish himself in the first team and then scored his first goal for the club on 14 December 2013, in a 3–1 win over Go Ahead Eagles.
 Gutiérrez then scored two goals in two matches on 2 April 2014 and 5 April 2014 against ADO Den Haag and NAC Breda.
 For his performance against NAC Breda, Gutiérrez was named Team of the Week by Algemeen Dagblad.
 Gutiérrez appeared in thirty–three matches and scoring three times in the 2013–14 season, but missed one game, due to squad rotation.
 Gutiérrez's performance was a standout that Algemeen Dagblad named him as a favourite to win the Most Valuable Player of the Eredivisie.
 Eventually, Gutiérrez went to win the award.